2208saiii/CodSoft/Email-Template-Prototype-url.md

 ##**Questions**
-If you have any questions or need further assistance, please refer to the repository’s [README](README.md) or contact us at (mailto:isayali@gmail.com).
+If you have any questions or need further assistance, please refer to the repository’s [README](README.md) or contact; (mailto:isayali@gmail.com).